 Chantal Tremblay was a student attending the CEGEP of Old Montreal just off Saint Denis street.
 She lived with her parents in Rosemere, QC.
 At approximately 5:30 pm Friday, July 29th 1977 Chantal Tremblay left her home at 250 rue Oak in Rosemere.
 The 5 foot tall, 90 pound 17-year-old girl boarded a bus at route 344 on Grande Cote bloulevard in Rosemere.
 At approximately 6:15 pm the bus driver noticed Chantal exit his bus at the Henri Bourassa Metro Station in Montreal (Henri Bourassa, just West of Papineau).
 Chantal was on her way to meet her 7-year-old sister Christine at the Berri-de-Montigny Metro Station in downtown Montreal.
 The two young girls intended to travel together to Quebec City.
 Chantal never made it to Berri-de-Montigny.

-9 month’s later two teenagers found Chantal’s remains in some woods near Saint-Louis, Terrebonne (this is right on the western tip of Terreborne near Rosemere).
+Almost two years later, on April 21, 1979, two boys who were walking in a wooded area owned by the Department of National Defence, near 165, rang Saint-François in Saint-Louis-de-Terrebonne, discovered human bones on a hill. (this is right on the western tip of Terreborne near Rosemere).
 Her clothing was lying about 200 to 300 feet from her remains.
 Cause of death was not stated, but the newspapers indicated that she had been “murdered”.

 The jurisdiction in this case is confusing.
 Initially the St. Eustache police were notified, but Montreal SQ are the first to arrive at the scene (Pierre Lanoue and Francois Lalancette).
 Jacques Gagne of the Surete du Quebec is also involved.
 Eventually the investigation is headed up by Normand Trapanier and M Charette of the Rosemere Municipal Police.
 This is odd.
 Rosemere is were Chatal lived.
 However she was last seen in Montreal (MUC police), and was found in Terrebonne (presumably at that time, the Surete du Quebec’s territory).
 The point being that, as in so many of these cases, there appears to have been jurisdictional confusion.